mysociety/fixmystreet/customising/index.md

 ## Overview

 FixMyStreet implements a "Cobrand" system in order to allow customisation of the default behavior.
-The Cobrand is made up of a set of templates for the Cobrand and a Cobrand module that contains code that customises the way the Cobrand behaves.
-There are defaults for both of these so the Cobrand only needs to override things that are specific to it.
+As well as configuration options you specify in the `conf/general.yml` file, a Cobrand is made up of a set of templates and an optional Cobrand module that contains Perl code that customises the way the Cobrand behaves.
+There are defaults for all of these so the Cobrand only needs to override things that are specific to it.

 Customisations should be implemented like this as this means that any upgrade to FixMyStreet will not overwrite your changes.